wintwoo/llama-recipes/tutorial.md

     cd llama-recipes/examples
     ```

-5. Review and modify the `multi_node.slurm` script.
+5. Review and modify the `single_node.slurm` script.

     5.1 You will need to add your [Huggingface User access token](https://huggingface.co/docs/hub/security-tokens) in the script `HUGGINGFACE_TOKEN="<YOUR TOKEN>"`.
-If you don't have a HuggingFace account, [create one now](https://huggingface.co/login).
+Your account should already have access to Llama 2 repo (see [Pre-Requisite](#pre-requisite))

     5.2 To change the number of nodes, change the value for `SBATCH --nodes=` at the top of the script.
 To change between G2 VMs (L4-24GB GPU) and A2 VMs (A100-80GB GPU), change the values for `SBATCH --partition=l4/a100`.

-    **Each G2 and A2 VM is pre-configured with 8 x respective GPUs each.**
+    **Each G2 and A2 VM in the slurm parition is pre-configured with 8 x respective GPUs each.**

     * To use the **Llama-2-7b-chat-hf** model, you will need at least 8 x L4-24GB GPUs. eg. `--nodes=1` and `--partition=l4`
     * To use the **Llama-2-13b-chat-hf** model, you will need at least 40 x L4-24GB GPUs or 8 x A100-80GB GPUs